Teak Like Kapur Hardwood

 10.50 - 13.60 N/nm²

-(2) TRADA is a company limited by guarantee and not-for-profit membership-based organisation.
+(2) TRADA is a company limited by guarantee and not-for-profit membership-based organization.
 TRADA's origins go back nearly 70 years and its name is synonymous with independence and authority.
 Its position in the industry is unique with a diverse membership encompassing companies and individuals from around the world and across the entire wood supply chain, from producers, merchants and manufacturers, to architects, engineers and end users.

 (4) Structural design data for engineers working to BS5268-2